JankaGramofonomanka/idris-compiler-tools/README.md

       which enforces the correctness of jumps between basic blocks.
     - `ControlFlow.CFG.Simple` - a simplified version if `ControlFlow.CFG`,
       you might want to get familiar with it first
+    - `ControlFlow.CBlock` - a representation of a basic block in the process of being constructed, i.e., one that facilitates construction of basic blocks from partially defined ones.

   - The `lng-compiler` package
     - `LNG.Parsed` - a representation of `LNG` as it is returned by the **parser**.
       A representation of **syntactically** correct `LNG` code, i.e., the AST tree.